 - Fatal injuries

-We have lawyers who are experienced in handling all types of motorcycle accident claims; from straightforward cases where liability is admitted and the injury is minor, to cases where liability is contested and where the injuries are serious, catastrophic or even fatal.
+We have lawyers who are experienced in handling all types of bike accident claims; from straightforward cases where liability is admitted and the injury is minor, to cases where liability is contested and where the injuries are serious, catastrophic or even fatal.